Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Discussion

 \section{Discussion}

-When considering materials with 1st order PIPTs excited by femtosecond laser pulses the strain generation process becomes non-trivial as compared to conventional optoacoustic transducers \cite{Thomsen,RUELLO201521,MATSUDA_review_2015}.
-This includes the change of material parameters happening during the onset of picosecond strain as well as direct contribution from lattice transformation during phase transition which can differ from eventual structural change under quasi-equilibrium conditions~\cite{Mogunov_gen}.
-The central frequency of the phonons in a SAW pulse, $f$, is a measure of the timescale of generation process~\cite{MATSUDA_review_2015}.
-The value of $f$ can be estimated from wavevector $k$, corresponding to the maximal spectral amplitude (Fig.~\ref{Fig:Photoelastic_result}(g)), and SAW sound velocity: $f=kv/2\pi=3.1$~GHz.
-Corresponding time period $\tau$=320~ps is much longer than the duration of the main stages of PIPT such as 8~ps FM phase emergence~\cite{Mattern_8ps,Li_latency_2022} and 50~ps FM phase coalescence~\cite{Bergman_2006,Mariager_xray_2012}.
-Therefore the generation of strain responsible for SAW is regulated by material constants in photoinduced state of FeRh, which is a mix of initial AFM and laser-transformed FM phases, and is governed by heat diffusion \cite{Mattern_8_and_50ps} as is typically considered for laser-generated SAWs \cite{Xu_las_SAW_model,Shugaev_thermoel_SAW_gen_model}.
-However the quater-period of the SAW $\tau/4$=80~ps matches well with the 95~ps timescale of lattice transformation during PIPT~\cite{Quirin_xray_2012,Mariager_xray_2012} implying that PIPT plays a role in the SAW generation.
+When considering materials with first-order PIPTs excited by femtosecond laser pulses, the strain generation process becomes non-trivial compared to conventional optoacoustic transducers \cite{Thomsen,RUELLO201521,MATSUDA_review_2015}.
+This includes the material parameters change taking place during the onset of picosecond strain, as well as a direct contribution from the lattice transformation during the phase transition which can differ from the eventual structural change under quasi-equilibrium conditions~\cite{Mogunov_gen}.
+The central frequency of the phonons in a SAW pulse, $f$, is a measure of the timescale of the generation process~\cite{MATSUDA_review_2015}.
+The value of $f$ can be estimated from the wave vector $k$, corresponding to the maximal spectral amplitude (Fig.~\ref{Fig:Photoelastic_result}(g)), and the SAW sound velocity: $f=kv/2\pi=3.1$~GHz.
+The corresponding time period $1/f$=320~ps is much longer than the duration of the main stages of the PIPT such as the 8~ps FM phase emergence~\cite{Mattern_8ps,Li_latency_2022} and the 50~ps FM phase coalescence~\cite{Bergman_2006,Mariager_xray_2012}.
+Therefore, the generation of strain responsible for the SAW is regulated by material constants in the photoinduced state of FeRh, which is a mix of the initial AFM and laser-transformed FM phases, and is governed by heat diffusion \cite{Mattern_8_and_50ps} as is typically considered for laser-generated SAWs \cite{Xu_las_SAW_model,Shugaev_thermoel_SAW_gen_model}.
+The timescale of the lattice transformation during PIPT, 95~ps \cite{Quirin_xray_2012,Mariager_xray_2012}, while being too large to effectively contribute to coherent longitudinal phonon generation with a timescale $\sim$10~ps \cite{Mattern_8ps,Quirin_xray_2012}, it is however comparable to the 320~ps SAW period.
+Therefore, we can expect a contribution from the lattice expansion to the SAW generation.